lammps/lammps/doc/src/pair_hybrid.rst

    pair_coeff * * airebo CH.airebo NULL C

-Note that to prevent the Tersoff potential from computing C/C interactions, you would need to modify the SiC.tersoff file to turn off C/C interaction, i.e. by setting the appropriate coefficients to 0.0.
+Note that to prevent the Tersoff potential from computing C/C interactions, you would need to **modify** the SiC.tersoff potential file to turn off C/C interaction, i.e. by setting the appropriate coefficients to 0.0.

 ----------